For the second time this week, a modern sports card has hit the $3 million mark.

-Lot No. 1 in Heritage’s December Winter Sports Auction features a 2003 Upper Deck Exquisite Collection Michael Jordan-Kobe Bryant Dual Logoman 1/1, that is owned by Collectors CEO Nat Turner.
+A 2003 Upper Deck Exquisite Collection Michael Jordan-Kobe Bryant Dual Logoman 1/1, which was owned by Collectors CEO Nat Turner, sold for $3.17 million in lot No. 1 at Heritage’s December Winter Sports Auction.

 Released as part of Exquisite Collection’s debut in 2003, the card features game-used patches from both Jordan and Bryant.
 Jordan’s patch was worn while a member of the Washington Wizards.